dennisppaul/umfeld/_posts/2025-05-27--Tri-Boot-Setup-on-Intel-Based-Mac-Mini.md

     - to select Ubuntu just re-boot without pressing any key ( *GRUB menu* will appear )
     - to select Windows either way works

-NOTE: this process might work on other Macintosh machines as long as they are intel-based Macintosch.
+NOTE: this process might work on other Macintosh machines as long as they are intel-based Macintosh.